When is The Snail and the Whale on TV?

 What’s The Snail and The Whale about?

-Created by Oscar-nominated manufacturing firm Magic Gentle Footage and based mostly on Julia Donaldson and Axel Scheffler’s youngsters’s e book, The Snail And The Whale is the uplifting story of a tiny snail who longs to see the world, and “manages to hitch a ride on the tail of a huge humpback whale,” in accordance with the synopsis.
+Created by Oscar-nominated manufacturing firm Magic Gentle Photos and primarily based on Julia Donaldson and Axel Scheffler’s kids’s e book, The Snail And The Whale is the uplifting story of a tiny snail who longs to see the world, and “manages to hitch a ride on the tail of a huge humpback whale,” in response to the synopsis.

-Rob Brydon, who has starred in all of Magic Gentle’s animated specials for BBC1, mentioned: “It’s at all times so fantastic to work with Magic Gentle on these animated specials for Christmas.
+Rob Brydon, who has starred in all of Magic Gentle’s animated specials for BBC1, stated: “It’s all the time so great to work with Magic Gentle on these animated specials for Christmas.
 The Snail and the Whale is a longstanding favorite in our home.

 “It’s an epic journey across the globe, where the tiniest creature and the mightiest mammal experiences the vastness of our planet together,” he added.